zbyte64/django-dockit/docs/source/manual/validation.rst

 Validation
 ==========

 Documents and Schemas support validation that mimics Django's models.
 Given a document instance you may call `full_clean` to validate the document structure and have a `ValidationError` raised if the document does not conform.
 Documents and schemas may define their own `clean_<fieldname>` method to validate each entry and a `clean` method to validate the entire document.
+All validation errors are to be sublcassed from `django.core.exceptions.ValidationError`.

 To run through the document validation run `full_clean`::